 GIA's dress code helps maintain an environment that is safe, professional, respectful and inclusive for all.
 Students are expected to dress in good taste and appropriate for the occasion or setting.
 Students are encouraged to dress comfortably with safety as an important consideration.
-During special occasions, such as Career Fair, business attire should be worn.
 Clothing must cover all undergarments.
 No underwear or undergarments may be visible at any time.
 Clothing must not be see-through.
 Bare feet and clothing with derogatory or offensive messages are prohibited.